 Healing your skin is possible.
 If you want a full list of glow-boosting recommendations, here are our best skin care tips to follow: It covers everything from diet and exercise to vitamin C serums and what SPF to pick.
 But if you want to start internally, these five tips are the best place to start:

-- Eliminate refined sugar and dairy: From research, we know that two of the biggest acne-causing culprits are dairy and foods high in sugar (aka foods that rate high on the glycemic index).
+- Eliminate refined sugar and dairy: From research, we know that two of the biggest acne-causing culprits are dairy2 and foods high in sugar (aka foods that rate high on the glycemic index).

-- Heal your gut: The gut-skin axis is strong, so be mindful of how you are caring for your gut microbiome.
+- Heal your gut: The gut-skin axis is strong4, so be mindful of how you are caring for your gut microbiome.
 Eat plenty of fermented foods, and consider a probiotic supplement.

 - Support with antioxidants and adaptogens: Antioxidants neutralize free radicals and quench minor inflammation—in the process they stop a cascade of destructive damage.
 Adaptogens are effective herbal tonics that can help handle oxidative stress by restoring the body's homeostasis when undergoing stress, which means they have the ability to balance and stabilize the body's systems.
 They also possess anti-inflammatory properties.
 You can use these both topically and through supplementation.

 The type of acne you experience can tell you a lot—including how to treat it and when to see a dermatologist.
 While the ayurvedic practice of acne face-mapping has yet to be proved by science, when battling breakouts of any kind, we can't help but think that it doesn't hurt to consider all of the potential causes—even those backed by ancient anecdotes.